dianakorka/Data-Science-in-R/rfile/LISS-data.md

 ```

 With the code below we read panel data year by year, starting with 2023
-and keep only the variables of interest.
+and keep only the variables of interest: propensity to vote and
+political orientation.

+We also keep age as this is included in the dataset and may be useful as
+a covariate.

+We start with the 2023 panel data and then apply the same trabsformation
+to the 2022-2019 data.

+### Data transformation step by step for 2023 panel data

 ``` r
 data23 <- read_delim("~/Documents/Amsterdam/rfile/cv23o_EN_1.0p.csv",
     delim = ";", escape_double = FALSE, trim_ws = TRUE)
 ```

-Just checking how many rows and columns.
+Checking how many rows and columns there are in the original dataset.

 ``` r
 dim(data23)